simrenbasra/simys-blog/_posts/2024-09-13-timeseries_part1.md

 So, why not take on a challenge that felt as unpredictable as timeseries itself: forecasting stock prices.
 If I could analyse something as complex as stock data, it would not only help me conquer my fear of timeseries but will also deepen my understanding.

-And so began my journey into the world of time series forecasting.
+And so began my journey into the world of timeseries forecasting.

 In this blog post, I’ll share my experiences with forecasting stock data, including the various methods and modelling techniques I used, as well as how I evaluated their performance.